tfwio/ytf/.source/splash.md

 i.
 Get youtube-dl (from the link below) and extract it somewhere. ii.
 DragDrop youtube-dl.exe into this app to tell it where it is. iii.
-Get AVConv and do the same. iv.
+Get AVConv and do the same (naaa ---just use FFmpeg). iv.
 Get FFmpeg and do the same.
 v.
 Go get AtomicParsley and do the same.